Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 ## Procedure
-1. Suspend the hms-discovery cron job.
+1. Suspend the hms-discovery cron job to disable it.

     ```bash
     ncn-m001# kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : true }}'
     ```

-    1. Verify that the hms-discovery cron job has stopped (`ACTIVE` = `0` and `SUSPEND` = `True`).
+    Verify that the hms-discovery cron job has stopped (`ACTIVE` = `0` and `SUSPEND` = `True`).

     ```bash
     ncn-m001# kubectl get cronjobs -n services hms-discovery
     NAME             SCHEDULE        SUSPEND     ACTIVE   LAST   SCHEDULE  AGE
     hms-discovery    */3 * * * *     True         0       117s             15d
     ```

-    2. Power off the chassis slot.
-This examples powers off slot 0, chassis 3, in cabinet 9000.
+2. Determine if the destination chassis slot is populated.
+This example is checking slot 0 in chassis 3 of cabinet x1005.
     ```bash
-        ncn-m001# cray capmc xname_off create --xnames x9000c3s0 --recursive true
+    ncn-m001# cray hsm state components describe
+    ID = "x1005c3s0"
+    Type = "ComputeModule"
+    State = "Empty"
+    Flag = "OK"
+    Enabled = true
+    NetType = "Sling"
+    Arch = "X86"
+    Class = "Mountain"
     ```

+    If the state of the slot is `On` or `Off`, then the chassis slot is populated.
+    If the state of the slot is `Empty`, then the chassis slot is not populated.

+3.  **Skip this step if the chassis slot is unpopulated**.
+Verify the chassis slot is powered off.
+    ```bash
+    ncn-m001# cray capmc get_xname_status create --xnames x1005c3s0
+    e = 0
+    err_msg = ""
+    off = [ "x1005c3s0",]
+    ```

+    If the slot is powered on, then power the chassis slot off.
+    ```
+    ncn-m001# cray capmc xname_off create --xnames x1005c3s0 --recursive true
+    ```

-2. Install the the blade into the system into the desired location.
+4. Install the the blade into the system into the desired location.

-3. Obtain an authentication token to access the API gateway.
+5. Obtain an authentication token to access the API gateway.
     ```bash
     ncn-m001# export TOKEN=$(curl -s -S -d grant_type=client_credentials \
                           -d client_id=admin-client \